 - a.
-AS offices, officially recognized AS programs, and AS councils and committees (standing or adhoc) may not endorse candidates or measures, and may not organize events, spend money, or use any AS resources for or on behalf of a candidate or measure.
-The logos of AS offices, officially recognized AS programs, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials. - b.
-Current AS employees, including AS Board Members, may, as individuals, endorse candidates or initiatives, measures, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign. - b.
-AS employees, including AS Board Members, may not endorse a candidate or measure in AS publications, AS public forums or while acting in their official capacity (e.g. during committee meetings, Board meetings etc.), with the exception of AS Board Members in their official capacity on a referendum campaign for which they are the official sponsor(s). - c.
-AS employees, including AS Board Members, may, as individuals, work on a campaign for or against a candidate or a measure.
+AS offices, officially recognized AS programs, and-AS councils and committees (standing or adhoc), the Residence Hall Association (RHA), and National Residence Hall Honorary (NRHH) may not endorse candidates or measures, and may not organize events, spend money, or use any AS resources for or on behalf of a candidate or measure.
+The logos of AS offices, officially recognized AS programs, and-AS councils and committees (standing or ad-hoc), RHA, and NRHH may not be used on any campaign materials. - Current AS employees, including AS Board Members, may not, as students/individualsindividuals, endorse candidates-or measures, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign.

+b.
+(1) Board members may not endorse candidates or serve as campaign staff, even as students/individuals, due to the convening of the Board of Directors and the Elections Appeals Panel in the event of disqualification.

+- c.
+AS employees, including AS Board Members, may not, even as individuals, work on a campaign for or against a candidate, or a measure (Board members may as individuals work against a measure) with the exception of their own as a filed and eligible candidate. - e.
 AS Board Members may work in their official capacity on a referendum campaign for which they are the official sponsor(s). - d.
-AS clubs may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting [04/0807/20162017].
-AS clubs may not organize events, spend money or use any AS resources for or on behalf of a candidate.
-AS Clubs may organize events on behalf of measures and candidates if all candidates are given the opportunity (as stated in Section 3 IV e.) following the Mandatory Election Meeting [04/0806/2016] but may not spend AS funds in support of measures.
+AS clubs and Hall Councils may officially endorse candidates or measures of their choice starting on the first day following the Mandatory Election Meeting [1104/01930127/20187].
+AS clubs and Hall Councils may not organize events, spend money or use any AS or residence hall resources for or on behalf of a candidate, but may sponsor events where all candidates for a particular position are invited to participate at least three (3) days in advance.

+AS Clubs and Hall Councils may organize events on behalf of measures following the Mandatory Election Meeting, 04/4207/20187, but may not spend AS funds in support of measures.